rtgfd157/Slack-Twitter-System/README.md

 ----------------------------------------------

 The system capable:
-- insert new tweet to user
+- insert (twitter account) new tweet of user.
-- sending current time to Slack channel content
+- sending current time to Slack channel content.
-- inserting new tweets from latest hour by user
+- inserting new tweets from latest hour by user.
 - insert new(from latest hour) tweets to 4 built in channels('PythonWeekly', 'realpython' 'fullstackpython','tttbayex') by command, and every hour system is up.